ugurkara/sparrow-dnp/README.md

         </dependency>

-JFreePDF defines the module name `org.jfree.pdf`.

-If you are using Java 8, an earlier version of this library (OrsonPDF) can be used instead:
+If you are using Java 9 or newer

 <dependency>
             <groupId>javax.xml.bind</groupId>